 John wanted to know whether there are any substantial barriers to continuing the expansion of solar energy production in Lancaster.

-The challenge with getting to a net-zero goal, Caudle says, is that they’re only so many people who want solar on their roofs, and only a certain amount of solar possible at city facilities.
+The challenge with getting to a net-zero goal, Caudle says, is that there are only so many people who want solar on their roofs, and only a certain amount of solar possible at city facilities.
 The next step for Lancaster to achieve net-zero status is community choice aggregation, where the city will procure energy on behalf of its residents and small businesses.

 In other words, the city continues to roll over barriers that have stymied other cities.